gpi-yama/idash2021/README.md

 949,176, 418, 340
 ```

 Note that, preprocessing time is not included in this file.
 Please check the stdout of preprocessing if you need the preprocessing time.
-You can use `total time` of the stdout as that time.
+You can use `preprocessing_time` of the stdout as that time.

 ## Licences